 Some of Master Masaoka Shiki’s haiku

-Despite being ill for much of his life, Shiki wrote more than 24,000 haiku in his short lifetime.
+Despite being ill for much of his life, Shiki wrote more than 24,000 haiku over the duration of his short lifetime.
 Many are archived on the Shiki Museum website.
-As some readers will already be aware, Shiki’s favourite fruit was persimmon and he wrote quite a few haiku about them.
+As some readers would already know, Shiki’s favourite fruit was persimmon and he wrote quite a few haiku about them.
 It is said that due to health issues he may not have been able to enjoy persimmons as much as he would have liked and for this reason they would often find themselves in Shiki’s haiku musings.

 Note: these poems are written in one line so you may need to turn your screen or switch to desktop to view them in a one-line format.
 Also, keep checking back in because there are more coming!